 General Assembly 2017

-More than 730 commissioners from congregations across Scotland and beyond will come together to take part in the event, a unique mix of debate, tradition and worship
+More than 730 commissioners from congregations across Scotland and beyond came together to take part in the event, a unique mix of debate, tradition and worship

 Congregations and groups of all ages who are connected with the Church are being encouraged to print 'Word of Life' letters out and put a picture on social media.
 Join in and use the hashtag #wordoflife.
 Read more about the photo campaign.

 Lord High Commissioner